pradeepDu/Physician-s_Notebook_Emitrr/README.md

 ## Limitations and Improvements
 - **Limitations**: Rule-based (not fully DL-trained), general models (not fine-tuned on medical data), no real-time API.
-- **Improvements**: Fine-tune on MIMIC-III, add BERT for sentence-level SOAP classification, evaluate with ROUGE/F1.
+- **Improvements**: Fine-tune on MIMIC-III, add BERT for sentence-level SOAP classification, evaluate with ROUGE/F1 and better context rich models for better results.
 - **Runtime Notes**: GPU for Transformers; handle large transcripts by chunking.

-This completes the assignment pipeline—ready for submission as `.ipynb` + this README.md.